ydoherty/CoastSat.PlanetScope/README.md

 ## **Description**

-CoastSat.PlanetScope is an open-source extension to the python toolkit CoastSat enabling users to extract time-series of shoreline psition from PlanetScope Dove satellite imagery.
-Similar to CoastSat, the CoastSat.PlanetScope extension utilises a machine learning shoreline detection algorithm to classify images into sand, water, whitewater and other pixel classes prior to a sub-pixel shoreline extraction process.
+CoastSat.PlanetScope is an open-source extension to the python toolkit CoastSat enabling users to extract time-series of shoreline position from PlanetScope Dove satellite imagery.
+Similar to CoastSat, the CoastSat.PlanetScope extension utilises a machine-learning shoreline detection algorithm to classify images into sand, water, whitewater and other pixel classes prior to a sub-pixel shoreline extraction process.
 An additional co-registration step is implemented to minimise the impact of geo-location errors.
 Transect intersection and a tidal correction  based on a generic beach slope is then applied to provide a time-series of shoreline position.

 ![](readme_files/extraction.png)

 Output files include:
 - Shoreline timeseries .geojson file for use in GIS software
-- Timeseries of raw transect intersection data in csv format
 - Tidally corrected shoreline transect time-series csv
 - Transect timeseries plots